-The risk associated with explosive atmospheres is reduced when ongoing regular hazardous areas inspections of Electrical Equipment in Hazardous Areas (EEHA) are performed.
-A regular inspection program gives the owner the confidence that in the unlikely event there is a flammable or combustible atmosphere the equipment in that area would operate as intended.
+A regular inspection program gives owners the confidence that in the event of a flammable or combustible atmosphere, equipment in that area will operate as intended.

-The right design from the start is the key, along with the selection and installation of the equipment.
-Moving in to operations AS/NZS 60079.17 outlines the requirements for ongoing regular inspections and maintenance.
-The aim is to identify problems with the integrity of the equipment, in order to reduce harm to people and plant in the event a flammable or combustible atmosphere is present.
+Getting the design right from the start is the key, along with the selection and installation of the equipment.
+Moving into operations, AS/NZS 60079.17 outlines the requirements for ongoing regular inspections and maintenance.
+This aims to identify problems with the integrity of the equipment, reducing harm to people and plant when you need it the most.

-A visual hazardous area inspection is non-intrusive and doesn’t require any tools to access the equipment.
-The purpose is to identify defects, such as missing bolts, damage or broken lenses which are apparent to the eye.Ask now
+A visual hazardous area inspection is non-intrusive, and requires no tools to access the equipment.
+The purpose is to identify defects, such as missing bolts, damaged or broken lenses that are apparent to the naked eye.Get in touch

-Combination of the visual hazardous area inspection items along with the identification of defects such as loose bolts or glands etc. This requires the use of tooling.
-Close inspections do not normally require the enclosure to be opened or the equipment to be de-energised.Ask now
+This combines the visual hazardous area inspection items with the identification of defects such as loose bolts, glands etc. This inspection requires the use of tooling.
+Close inspections do not normally require enclosures to be opened or the equipment to be de-energised.Get in touch

-Detailed hazardous area inspections encompass those aspects covered by a close and visual inspection and, in addition, identify those defects, such as loose terminations, which will only be apparent by opening the enclosure with tools and test equipment.
-These inspections may require the enclosure to be opened, equipment to be de-energised and dismantling of cable glands where applicable.Ask now
+Detailed hazardous area inspections encompass the items covered by a close and visual inspections, as well as identifying defects (such as loose terminations) which will only be apparent by opening the enclosure with tools and test equipment.
+These inspections may require enclosures to be opened, equipment to be de-energised and cable glands to be dismantled.Get in touch

 We'll take a practical approach and create the simplest and most productive solution for you.